solanum-ircd/solanum/README.md

 # platforms

-Charybdis is designed with portability in mind, but does not target older systems nor those of solely academic interest.
+Solanum is designed with portability in mind, but does not target older systems nor those of solely academic interest.

 Do note that operating systems are only supported if they are supported by their vendor.